 Literature area Key findings Process transparency The lack of transparency leads to poor communication and co-ordination, poor process orientation, ineffective decision making, unsafe working conditions, worker dissatisfaction and stress, high levels of waste and variability Opportunity: improve transparency by using VM Visual Management (VM) VM uses visual devices to externalise information, making information easily accessible.
-VM provides clarity in the face of complexity, supports continuous improvement by enhancing ability to detect problems and correct them Production planning and control In traditional project management, it is often assumed that plans are mostly feasible, and uncertainty and interdependence are not fully recognised It is challenging to maintain consistency between different planning levels Standard inputs are not made available, and problems discovered too late The focus of production control is on why things went wrong, rather than prevention Proposed solution: systematic application of VM in production planning and control, in order to Facilitate collaboration and hierarchical planning Support continuous improvement Develop trust and motivate project participants research was to determine whether the model was applicable to these different scenarios and to what extent it improved planning and control.
-The research process, depicting the three different parts of the research, is shown in Figure 2.
+VM provides clarity in the face of complexity, supports continuous improvement by enhancing ability to detect problems and correct them Production planning and control In traditional project management, it is often assumed that plans are mostly feasible, and uncertainty and interdependence are not fully recognised.
+It is challenging to maintain consistency between different planning levels.
+Standard inputs are not made available, and problems discovered too late.
+The focus of production control is on why things went wrong, rather than prevention.
+Proposed solution: systematic application of VM in production planning and control, in order to Facilitate collaboration and hierarchical planning Support continuous improvement Develop trust and motivate project participants

-Table I. Summary of literature review
+Table I.Summary of literature review